 To understand how Content Distribution Networks work, you need to understand how the internet works.
 When you open your web browser and type in a website URL, that request is routed over the internet to the “origin server” of the site you’re trying to reach.

-A Content Distribution Network can speed up this process.
-This is done via a network of servers that is located around the world.
+A video streaming CDN can speed up this process.
+This is done via a network of servers that are located around the world.
 Content Distribution Networks function by dynamically caching content on these servers.
 Then, when users request a given video stream, they are connected to the nearest server on the CDN network, instead of the to the origin server.

 Let’s look at five reasons to use a Content Distribution Network for live video streaming.